-- the extent of the injuries,
+- the severity of your injuries,

 - muscle or tendon strains,